English literature: Genre fiction

 The premier ghost story writer of the 19th century was Sheridan Le Fanu.
 His works include the macabre mystery novel Uncle Silas (1865), and his Gothic novella Carmilla (1872) tells the story of a young woman's susceptibility to the attentions of a female vampire.
 Bram Stoker's horror story Dracula (1897) belongs to a number of literary genres, including vampire literature, horror fiction, gothic novel and invasion literature.

 Arthur Conan Doyle's Sherlock Holmes is a brilliant London-based "consulting detective", famous for his intellectual prowess.
 Conan Doyle wrote four novels and 56 short stories featuring Holmes, which were published between 1887 and 1927.
 All but four Holmes stories are narrated by Holmes' friend, assistant, and biographer, Dr. Watson.
 The Lost World literary genre was inspired by real stories of archaeological discoveries by imperial adventurers.
 H. Rider Haggard wrote one of the earliest examples, King Solomon's Mines, in 1885.
 Contemporary European politics and diplomatic maneuverings informed Anthony Hope's Ruritanian adventure novel The Prisoner of Zenda (1894).

 Children's literature

 Literature for children developed as a separate genre.
 Some works become internationally known, such as those of Lewis Carroll, Alice's Adventures in Wonderland (1865) and its sequel Through the Looking-Glass.
-Robert Louis Stevenson's (1850–1894) Treasure Island (1883), is the classic pirate adventure.
+Robert Louis Stevenson's Treasure Island (1883), is the classic pirate adventure.
+Rudyard Kipling wrote stories for children inspired by his childhood in India and other topics, including classics like The Jungle Book, The Second Jungle Book, Kim and Captains Courageous.
 At the end of the Victorian era and leading into the Edwardian era, Beatrix Potter was an author and illustrator, best known for her children's books, which featured animal characters.
 In her thirties, Potter published the highly successful children's book The Tale of Peter Rabbit in 1902.
 Potter eventually went on to publish 23 children's books and became a wealthy woman.